 What is the purpose of a poetry library?
 That’s something we often discuss , and our views of what is most important are as individual as our tastes in poetry, but there’s one thing we all agree on: the Scottish Poetry Library exists to bring people and poems together.

 - To provide a unique national resource centre of recognised excellence for poetry

 - To enable as wide an audience as possible to access the pleasures and benefits of poetry

-- Nurture creative language and reading skills
+- To nurture creative language and reading skills

-- Passion We seek to convey our conviction that poetry can enrich people’s lives on many and varied levels, alongside our enthusiasm for the resources and the services that the SPL offers
+- passion we seek to convey our conviction that poetry can enrich people’s lives on many and varied levels, alongside our enthusiasm for the resources and the services that the SPL offers

-- Openness We are committed to maintaining the accessibility of our resources, by ensuring that they are freely and widely available, and by providing a courteous, friendly and non-discriminatory service
+- openness we are committed to maintaining the accessibility of our resources, by ensuring that they are freely and widely available, and by providing a courteous, friendly and non-discriminatory service